 - Enjoy this "Mixed Sprouts Salad with Coconut" just as a salad or as a side dish.

 - I use jalapeno or mild green chilies, mild dry red chilies and Aleppo red pepper flakes.
 All of these add flavor and are pungent.
 Adjust these according to how hot/pungent you like the salad.
 Aleppo red pepper flakes are relatively mild but flavorful.

 - Traditionally, mustard seeds are used to season this salad.
 If you do not like mustard seeds, you may try using cumin seeds.

-- Mustard seeds, curry leaves, dry red chilies and asafoetida are available in Indian grocery stores.
+- Mustard seeds, curry leaves, dry red chilies and asafoetida are available online or at Indian grocery stores.
 You may check online too.